Kotlin/KEEP/proposals/suspend-CoroutineContext-context-parameter.md

 It's no longer possible to say what is the function's binary signature shape just by looking at its definition in the common module.
 And even worse – the shape may differ from platform to platform.

-**The second way.** The explicit context parameter adds an explicit context parameter alongside the implicit parameter.
+**The second way.**
+The explicit context parameter adds an explicit context parameter alongside the already existing implicit parameter.

 It means that the example from the above results in a compilation error with `AMBIGUOUS_CONTEXT_ARGUMENT` message: